Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/image-preparation/foreground-separation.md

 Foreground separation in Wallpaper Engine allows you to separate your image into multiple independent parts with relative ease and without the use of any third-party image editing tools.
 This can be especially useful when you have one or more characters or objects in the foreground of your base image and want to treat your foreground object as an independent layer.
 This can help with applying effects to a character and allows you to place assets in between your foreground object and your background image.

-## Foreground Separation Basics
+## Introduction to Foreground Separation

 In this guide, we will showcase how to separate a character from an image and turn it into its own layer.
-With foreground separation, we are able to turn our sample image into two layers: One layer for the character in the foreground of our image and another background layer for the scenery in the background of the image.
+In the following example, we are able to use foreground separation to turn our sample image into two layers: One layer for the character in the foreground of our image and another background layer for the scenery in the background of the image.
 In more complex scenarios, you can use foreground separation multiple times on the same base image, for example if you have multiple characters or objects on your image that you would like to turn into independent layers.

 ![Foreground Separation](/img/foreground-separation/foreground_separation.gif)